 of your holiday.
 Cost about £11 per head, minimum £45, plus

 a small extra charge for bikes or dogs.
-Full information is
+We will discuss details with you.

 Those travelling entirely by train can get to Barnoldswick